fillupt/UnityTobiiLowVisionDefectDemo/README.md

 ## Features

-Simulates four types of vision loss:
+Simulates five types of vision loss:
 - **Glaucoma** - Peripheral vision loss
 - **Age-Related Macular Degeneration (AMD)** - Central vision loss
 - **Cataract** - Clouding and reduced contrast
 - **Oedema** - Visual distortion
+- **Diabetic Retinopathy** - Scattered hemorrhages, cotton wool spots, and macular edema

 The shader effects follow your gaze in real-time, providing an immersive experience of how these conditions affect daily activities.
 If an eye tracking is unavailable, it defaults to 'mouse' mode to simulate gaze.